anoma/namada/documentation/specs/src/user-interfaces/web-wallet/ibc.md

 We need to be able to support the following:

-- Fungible token transfer (ICS020) from Namada to other Anoma chains
+- Fungible token transfer (ICS020) from Namada to other Namada chains
 - Fungible token transfer (ICS020) from Namada to Cosmos

 What the UI will need to display to the user: